wengio3/surfs_up/README.md

 # surfs_up
 # Overview

-This analysis is for an upcoming business based in Oahu, Hawaii, looking to open a surf n' shake shop providing services related to surfing and serving ice cream at the same time.
+This analysis is for an upcoming business based in Oahu, Hawaii, looking to open a Surf n' Shake shop providing services related to surfing and serving ice cream at the same time.
 The idea came about when an upcoming businessman Wyan was in Hawaii and discovered he has a passion for surfing.
 Wyan has teamed up with a well-known investor W. Avy who has first-hand experience in a surf shop business.
 W. Avy's first surf shop was unsuccessful because he forgot to account for the weather.
 This time he has incorporated weather analysis to ensure he does not make the same mistake.
 W. Avy was able to get a weather dataset for Oahu, Hawaii.
 Using this dataset focused on temperature data for June and December in Oahu, it is plausible that a surf and ice cream shop business is sustainable year-round.

 # Results